nspcc-dev/neo-go/docs/node-configuration.md

 - `MaxNEP11Tokens` - limit for the number of tokens returned from `getnep11balances` call.
 - `Port` is an RPC server port it should be bound to.
+- `SessionEnabled` denotes whether session-based iterator JSON-RPC API is enabled.
+  If true, then all iterators got from `invoke*` calls will be stored as sessions on the server side available for further traverse. `traverseiterator` and `terminatesession` JSON-RPC calls will be handled by the server.
+It is not recommended to enable this setting for public RPC servers due to possible DoS attack.
+Set to `false` by default.
+If `false`, iterators are expanded into a set of values (see `MaxIteratorResultItems` setting).
+- `SessionExpirationTime` is a lifetime of iterator session in seconds.
+It is set to `60` seconds by default and is relevant only if `SessionEnabled` is set to `true`.
 - `StartWhenSynchronized` controls when RPC server will be started, by default (`false` setting) it's started immediately and RPC is availabe during node synchronization.
 Setting it to `true` will make the node start RPC service only